Skip to Content

 Testing Long-Term Memory

-Memory lets NPCs remember players across conversations.
-To test:
+Memory lets NPCs remember players across conversations — Long-Term Memory explains how it works.
+To test it here:

 Enable Memory